 Rye is a happening place so be sure to book accommodations early.
-There are endless options for Airbnbs or Bed & Breakfasts, including Haydens, The Hope Anchor, or the cozy Jeakes House, perched on Mermaid Street, the prettiest street in Rye.
+There are endless options for Bed & Breakfasts, including Haydens, The Hope Anchor, or the cozy Jeakes House, perched on Mermaid Street, the prettiest street in Rye.

 There is always some type of event every month in Rye to enjoy – from gastronomy to art festivals – appealing to people of all ages.
 You’ll leave here feeling enchanted and yearning to return.

+🏡 26.
 Rottingdean, East Sussex

-Contributed by Ellie and Ravi from Soul Travel Blog.
+Recommended by Ellie and Ravi from Soul Travel Blog.

 Just a few minutes outside of Brighton is the small, historic village of Rottingdean.
 It boasts quaint Sussex cottages and tea rooms blending into fish and chip shops and its very own beach (that’s much quieter than Brighton).
 Plus, it even has a windmill.

-The town gathered a reputation for smuggling as traditional Sussex industries fell into decline in the mid 1700’s and given the town’s strategic location close to Brighton and the sea.
+The town gathered a reputation for smuggling as traditional Sussex industries fell into decline in the mid-1700s given the town’s strategic location close to Brighton and the sea.
 The sails of the windmill were used to signal to those waiting in the channel with contraband that the coast was clear.

 Rottingdean is also celebrated for its beautiful location where the South Downs meet the sea.
-There are many beautiful walks that you can take – either just around the town, up on to the Downs, or along the coast to Brighton or eastwards towards the Seven Sisters (which could rival the White Cliffs of Dover).
+There are many beautiful walks that you can take – either just around the town, up onto the Downs, or along the coast to Brighton or eastwards towards the Seven Sisters (which could rival the White Cliffs of Dover).

-In the town itself, you can have a high tea at the Sweetie Pie cake shop on the High Street, or treat yourself to a traditional pub lunch at The Plough which backs on to the pond in the centre of Rottingdean village.
+In the town itself, you can have a high tea at the Sweetie Pie cake shop on the High Street, or treat yourself to a traditional pub lunch at The Plough which backs onto the pond in the centre of Rottingdean village.

 To get to Rottingdean by public transport, you can take one of the many buses from outside the Sealife Centre in Brighton to Rottingdean, the journey is about 20 minutes.